patelpratyush/ResumeSharp/README.md

 ### 3. Database Setup

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
-2. Run the following SQL to set up user profiles:
+2. Run the following SQL to set up user profiles for ResumeSharp:

 ```sql
 -- Create user_profiles table